scrollwm/scrollfx/README.md

 first one.
 The new workspace will be the first unused one for that output.
 If `false`, instead of creating a new workspace, it will focus on the first one.

+`xwayland_output_scale <true|false>`: The default is `true`.
+If `true`, XWayland windows get fractional scaling.
+Make it `false` if you want XWayland windows to ignore the output's fractional scaling value and keep a scale of 1.
+This option is equivalent to applying to each XWayland window a content scale with value the inverse of the output's fractional scale.

 ### Workspace Options

 Scroll adds another subcommand to Sway's `workspace`.
 You can create a rule